A moneyline bet is a simple wager on which team or player will win a game, with no point spreads involved.

 In moneyline betting, teams are categorized into favorites and underdogs based on their likelihood of winning the event.

-The risk and reward ratio in moneyline betting depend on the odds assigned to each team or participant.
+The risk and reward ratio in moneyline betting depends on the odds assigned to each team or participant.

 Generally, betting on the favorite offers a lower payout but a higher probability of winning, while betting on the underdog offers a higher payout but a lower probability of winning.